 Be prepared to discuss grad school visits, questions to ask, and summer research plans (juniors).
 Before class, read about the lack of correlation between GRE scores and prizes in Astronomy.

 |Each student will be assigned 2 other senior projects to read and comment on, one as first reviewer and another as second.||Pick an article from your searches and come to class with a 5 minute presentation describing the main points of the paper, including slides and images|

 | Juniors present senior project proposals.

 Juniors: draft of final project due.

-Any senior who wants Julie to look over their final paper one last time, must e-mail it to her by 9:00 am (earlier is better).
+Any senior who wants Tyler to look over their final paper one last time, must e-mail it to him by 9:00 am (earlier is better).

 Some of the material on this page is in PDF format.
 If your computer does

 not already have it, you will need to download Adobe Acrobat Reader